mozilla/fxa/packages/fxa-auth-server/README.md

 ### Testing with non-local databases

-Executing tests using remote databases (MySQL, Redis, Memcached) is possible by specifying (and exporting) the following environment variables:
+Executing tests using remote databases (MySQL, Redis) is possible by specifying (and exporting) the following environment variables:

 - MySQL:
   - MYSQL_HOST